 They simply increase the distance between your existing lens and the camera body which decreases the minimum focusing distance of the lens you are using.
 With the 85mm f/1.8 Canon lens I used for this post, here is a chart of the minimum focusing distances that I achieved.

+What kind of focusing distance do you get with macro extension tubes?
 The minimum distance you can get sharp focus with extension tubes depends on the lens you start with as well as the specific length of the extension tubes you set up.
-The chart of minimum focusing distances that I get with the my 85mm lens below gives you a good idea on what you can expect.
+The chart below, of minimum focusing distances that I get with the an 85mm lens, gives you a good idea on what you can expect.

-Notice how even the shortest extension tube (See the red text above) will cut the minimum focusing distance in half compared to the minimum with no tube extended.
-With all extension tubes attached (See the blue text), the focusing distance is more than 4 times closer than with no tube.
+Notice how even the shortest extension tube (13.5 inches) will cut the minimum focusing distance in half compared to the minimum with no tube extended.
+With all extension tubes attached together , the focusing distance (6 inches) is more than 4 times closer than with no tube.

 They are very affordable and can give you good magnification and great working distances with a standard or moderate telephoto lens.